 Furthermore, most Buddhas and Bodhisattvas have a mantra which devotees recite in order to gain their favor, the more recitations the better.
 Many devotees also make offerings on the altar of the deity, such as food.

 The statues listed below will include a brief description, mantra, historical origin and also an image of the Buddha, Bodhisattva or Dharmapala referenced.

 For devotees, an image of the Buddhist deity is important in some form such as a sculpture or painting.
 Having a physical representation your spiritual inspiration in your home, meditation room or on your altar will increase the effectiveness of your practice.
 This is because the virtues the deity represents can strongly influence your future actions for the better and help you to purify karma.

 “Om Muni Muni Maha Muniye Soha”

 Is Shakyamuni Buddha the ruler of the Buddhist Gods?
 As discussed above, the short answer is yes, although he is not considered a Buddhist god.
-Unfortunately, western theology tends to classify everything as “god or not god”.
-Additionally, it should be re-clarified that Buddhists are not atheists because all Buddhist schools acknowledge the existence of Buddhist gods.
+Instead, Shakyamuni Buddha is best described as the Buddha of our time.

 To the dismay of King Suddhodana, Prince Siddhartha renounced his claim to his father’s kingdom when he was 29 years old and set out to end all suffering.
 6 years later at the age of 35 years, he became a “Buddha” which is a Pali term for “all knowing or awakened one”.

-Amitabha Buddha – Buddhist Deity of “Infinite Light and Life”
+Amitabha Buddha “Infinite Light and Life”

 “Om Amitabha Hrih”